videoDAC/streaming-back-end/ROADMAP.md

 # Product Roadmap

-This section explains some areas where the _Infinite Digital Stage_ could be upgraded.
+This section explains some areas where the _Streaming Back-End_ could be upgraded.

 It divides upgrades into the following categories:

-- Viewer Product - the tools and services available to someone **viewing content** on a Stage.
+- Viewer Product - the tools and services available to someone **viewing content** on a Streaming Back-End.
-- Publisher Product - the tools and services available to someone **publishing content** to a Stage.
+- Publisher Product - the tools and services available to someone **publishing content** to a Streaming Back-End.
-- Stage Operator Product - the tools and services available to someone **operating** a Stage.
+- Streaming Back-End Operator Product - the tools and services available to someone **operating** a Streaming Back-End.

 ## Viewer Product

-### Stage's Content Index
+### Streaming Back-End's Content Index

-Create an index of all content currently streaming on stage.
+Create an index of all content currently streaming on this Streaming Back-End.

 e.g. a `.m3u8` file publised over HTTP 8935.
 Call it `index.m3u8`.